Zimbabwe's "Tyson" goes the distance with foreign firms

 “Somebody has to get them to understand the message,” the man who has forced global miners to give up majority stakes in their Zimbabwe operations, told the Reuters Africa Investment Summit in Johannesburg on Monday.

-Critics accuse the former officer in Zimbabwe’s feared Central Intelligence Organisation of acting outside the law in forcing foreign companies to comply.
+Critics accuse the former officer in Zimbabwe’s feared Central Intelligence Organization of acting outside the law in forcing foreign companies to comply.

 Some say President Robert Mugabe’s ZANU-PF party is using the empowerment drive to squeeze money out of foreign firms to finance its election campaign.

-Note: (This story clarified Kawukuwere is youngest in cabinet from ZANU-PF para 9)